roldel/Docker-For-Django-Starter-Files/README.md

   * Dockerfile
   * docker-compose.yml
+  * requirements.txt

-  * requirements.txt ( optional : Specify a django version and other dependencies you might need )
+( optional : update requirements.txt with a specific django version and other dependencies you might need )

 Then open a terminal in this directory and run :
 ```{bash}